mridul037/Token-Bucket-Ratelimiting-API-/README.md

  Here I have demostrated how to make api call to a ratelimited API

- with Token bucket algorithm to bucket api calls and benchmarked them with performance.now() See also:
+ using *Token bucket algorithm* to bucket api calls and benchmarked them with performance.now() See also:

 [Wikipedia - Token Bucket](https://en.wikipedia.org/wiki/Token_bucket)